tobias-johansson/scalacheck-intro/presentation/presentation.md

 ### Non-determinism (flaky tests)
 - A failure is a failure, and should be handled
+--
-- Failing inputs logged -> create "example tests"
+- Failing inputs are logged -> create "example tests"
 - Possible to set the rng seed (don't know how; not well documented it seems)

 ---